atingupta2005/profile/Blockchain/index.md

 1. Online Blockchain & Ethereum Development Training to 4 UK students in Feb-2018

-1. GIT Training to Mr. Pankaj Tripathi in Jan-2018

-1. Python Training in HP, Chennai in Sep-15 (5 Days)
+1. Lotus Domino training in HP, Chennai in Sep-15 (5 Days)

 1. Web Development Training in Infosys, Bhubaneswar in June-15 (5 Days)

+1. Lotus Admin training in Capgemini, Mumbai in Oct 2014 (8 Days)

+1. Lotus Domino 8.5 Administration training in IBM Bangalore in Aug 2014 (5 Days)

-1. Lotus Domino Development in IBM Bangalore in May 2014 (20 Days)
+1. Lotus Domino Development training in IBM Bangalore in May 2014 (20 Days)

-1. Kubernetes training in HCL, Noida Jan 2014 (JKT)
+1. Lotus Domino Administration training in HCL, Noida Jan 2014 (JKT)

+1. Lotus Domino Administration training in Reckitt Benckiser (India) Ltd – Gurgoan in Feb 2013 (5 Days)

+1. XPages and Mobile Apps development training in Accenture, Banglore in Dec 2012  (5 days)

+1. Lotus Domino Development training in R Systems Chennai in June 2011.
+(4 days)

+1. Lotus Domino Development training in ACS Xerox, Noida in 2011.
+(8 days)

 Training Feedbacks
 --------------------